 The researchers said tobacco majors market e-cigarettes as healthy products without warning about the harms to infants and children from nicotine and ultra-fine toxic particles that spread into the air and coats surfaces.

-“Paediatric healthcare providers need to help set the record straight and inform parents that e-cigarette vapour is not safe for children,” Drehmer suggested.
+“Paediatric healthcare providers need to help set the record straight and inform parents that e-cigarette vapor is not safe for children,” Drehmer suggested.